stackhpc/ansible-slurm-appliance/README.md

 ### Create a new environment

-Use the `cookiecutter` template to create a new environment to hold your configuration.
-In the repository root run:
+Run the following from the repository root to activate the venv:

     . venv/bin/activate

+Use the `cookiecutter` template to create a new environment to hold your configuration:

     cd environments
     cookiecutter skeleton